csfeeser/ansible_essentials/thursday_challenge.md

 0. The task "Restart fail2ban" is a conditional task... we only need this task to run if a change to the app `fail2ban` has occurred.
 Change this task to a handler that is notified by the task "Copy fail2ban (ssh protection)".

 0. The variable `mc_server_link` is not defined in this playbook.
 It's not an ideal use of the tool, but pass the url for this variable as a `vars_prompt`.
-The url is `https://launcher.mojang.com/v1/objects/3cf24a8694aca6267883b17d934efacc5e44440d/server.jar`
+The url is `https://launcher.mojang.com/v1/objects/3cf24a8694aca6267883b17d934efacc5e44440d/server.jar` Maybe put that as the `default` parameter value?

 0. Add some tags!
 You may wish to use them in a practical manner while troubleshooting this playbook.